antonis179/android-boilerplate/README.md

 ## Build notes ##

+### Gradle ###
+The project specifies a local gradle.properties file which you should adjust to fit your specs.
+Options `org.gradle.jvmargs` and `org.gradle.parallel.threads` are commented as you should set these in your global `gradle.properties` file

 ### AAR generation ###

 To generate an aar for every module in the project run one of the following commands at project root: